-Books for Bucks is just like a yard sale; it’s just a little more specific.
-Instead of allowing your old books to gather dust, sell them to fund your next youth groups mission trip!
+Books for Bucks is like a yard sale; it’s just a little more specific.
+Instead of allowing your old books to gather dust, sell them to fund your next youth group mission trip!

 With the help of Youtube and Google, anyone can become a mind-blowing magician.
-As a youth group fundraiser, your youth can host a night of magic tricks and illusions.
+As a youth group fundraiser, your church can host a night of magic tricks and illusions.

 First, pick a night for the event.
-Treat the magic show as though it were a talent show and present sign-up sheets for willing participants.
+Treat the magic show as though it were a talent show, and present sign-up sheets for willing participants.
 If a youth group member doesn’t want to show off their magic skills in front of a crowd, they can volunteer to be a part of the backstage crew.
-Sell tickets ahead of time and prepare to be amazed by what your youth can do!
+Sell tickets ahead of time, and prepare to be amazed by what your church’s youth can do!

-If you’ve never charmed a worm before, get ready to get your hands in the mud!
+If you’ve never charmed a worm before, get ready to get your hands dirty!
 This fundraiser works by providing paying customers (donors, church members, random passersby) with a dirt plot full of worms.